Microscopy of cavity-induced density-wave ordering in ultracold gases

 {\it Imaging across the transition---}The Fourier spectrum around $\mathbf{k}_{-}$ allows us to track the density-wave order as it emerges above $V_{0\text{c}}$.
 Fig.~\ref{fig2}(c) presents cuts along the $x-$direction of $|\hatnm|^2$ through the peak at $\mathbf{k}_{-}$ as $V_0$ is increased across $V_{0\text{c}}$, showing the onset and growth of density-wave order.
 Zooms on the center of the corresponding real-space images are shown in Fig.~\ref{fig2}(d).
-Extracting the amplitude of the Fourier peak at $\km$ $\hatnmpk$ via a Gaussian fit as a function of different system parameters allows to reconstruct the phase diagram in the $\tilde{\Delta}_c$-$V_0$ plane, as it is shown in Fig.~\ref{fig2}(e), where $V_0$ is given in units of the atomic recoil energy associated to $\textbf{k}_{\text{p}}$, the wave vector of the pump beam, $\Erk = \hbar^2 k_{\text{p}}^2/2m = h \, \times \, \SI{73.67}{\kilo \hertz}$.
+Extracting the amplitude of the Fourier peak at $\km$ $\hatnmpk$ via a Gaussian fit as a function of different system parameters allows to reconstruct the phase diagram in the $\tilde{\Delta}_c$-$V_0$ plane, as it is shown in Fig.~\ref{fig2}(e), where $V_0$ is given in units of $\Erk$.
 The phase boundary is faithfully reconstructed.
-Independently, we collect photons emerging from the cavity as $V_0$ is ramped up, allowing us to track the emergence of density-wave through its superradiant character, as it was done in all previous cavity-induced ordering experiments \cite{Baumann:2010aa,zhang:2021tr,helson:2023aa}.
-The phase boundary extracted from the photon signal is indicated in Fig.~\ref{fig2}(e) as black symbols and is in good agreement with the one extracted from the absorption images.
+Independently, we collect photons emerging from the cavity as $V_0$ is ramped up, allowing us to track the emergence of density-wave through its superradiant character, as it was done in all previous cavity-induced ordering experiments including our previous work \cite{Baumann:2010aa,zhang:2021tr,helson:2023aa}.
+The phase boundary extracted from the photon signal is indicated in Fig.~\ref{fig2}(e) as black symbols (see \cite{supp} for more details) and is in good agreement with the one extracted from the absorption images.